Vijaynagara invasion of Bijapur (1552)

-Vijaynagar Invasion of Bijapur (1552) was a campaign initiated by Vijayanagar and Ahmednagar Sultanate against Bijapur Sultanate After losing Kalyani in a previous conflict, Ibrahim Adil Shah I of Bijapur sought to reclaim the Kalyani In response to his ambitions Burhan Nizam Shah I of Ahmadnagar and Rama Raya the powerful regent of Vijayanagar, renewed their alliance to counter Bijapur.
-Their combined forces launched a invasion of the Bijapur Sultanate targeting key fortresses.
+Vijaynagar invasion of Bijapur (1552) was a campaign initiated by Vijayanagar and Ahmednagar Sultanate against Bijapur Sultanate After losing Kalyani in a previous conflict, Ibrahim Adil Shah I of Bijapur sought to reclaim the Kalyani In response to his ambitions Burhan Nizam Shah I of Ahmadnagar and Rama Raya the powerful regent of Vijayanagar, renewed their alliance to counter Bijapur.
+Their combined forces launched an invasion of the Bijapur Sultanate targeting key fortresses.
 In this campaign, they successfully captured the strategically significant forts of Raichur, Mudgal, and Sholapur.

 Background

 Following the successful Vijayanagar-Ahmadnagar campaign against Bijapur, hostilities continued despite the recent victories.
 By the end of 1552, Ibrahim Adil Shah I of Bijapur began preparations to reclaim the strategically vital fort of Kalyani.
 In response to this Burhan Nizam Shah I of Ahmadnagar, recognizing the importance of maintaining control over Kalyani, sought the assistance of Rama Raya of Vijayanagar.
 Ambassadors were dispatched to Vijayanagar, and Rama Raya readily agreed to reinforce their alliance.
 The two leaders arranged to meet near Raichur to devise a coordinated strategy for the campaign.